With the New Year comes a barrage of trade rumors. Most are nonsense, but the idea of Atlanta moving Millsap (to the Raptors?) is not.

 Roster upheaval

 That’s the heart of the matter for me.
 The Raptors are going to have some tricky decisions to make between now and the trade deadline of February 23, followed by the start of free agency on July 1.
 Kyle Lowry will stick around if he gets a max deal like his BFF DeMar DeRozan.
 Millsap will want huge money as well.
 Can the Raptors, or any team, cope with having 3 players on max contracts?
-The correct answer is not “Yes, depending on MLSE’s willingness to pay the luxury tax [they will].”
+The correct answer is not “Yes, depending on MLSE’s willingness to pay the luxury tax .”
 Instead, ask yourself “Do we really want to gut the roster – and blow through the cap – for Paul Millsap?”
 BTW, he turns 32 next month.

 Netting it out